ericPantarotto/react_ultimateCourse/_notes/notes.md

 ### Creating the Store With RTK

 `npm i @redux/toolkit`

+### Creating the Account Slice

+**<span style='color: #495fcb'> Note:** Automatically created action creators with `redux-toolkit` only accept one single argument.
+And so this is basically one of the limitations of having this opinionated structure. **what we have to do is to prepare the data before it reaches the reducer.**

 <!---
 [comment]: it works with text, you can rename it how you want